 If «Customer Name» elects to have BPA serve the Planned NLSL or NLSL at the NR Rate, then the Parties will revise Exhibit D to include the terms and conditions of the NLSL service study summary report, including a provision for liquidated damages, or develop a stand-alone agreement with such terms.

-20.3.8 Planned NLSL and NLSL Service During the Study Period(01/17/25 Version)
+20.3.8 Planned NLSL and NLSL Service During the Study Period and Until the NR Service Start Date(01/17/25 Version)

-While BPA conducts an NLSL service study, «Customer Name» may serve its Planned NLSL or NLSL with Dedicated Resource or Consumer-Owned Resource amounts consistent with section 20.3.6(1).
+While BPA conducts an NLSL service study and until «Customer Name»’s elected service start date at the NR Rate, «Customer Name» may serve its Planned NLSL or NLSL with Dedicated Resource or Consumer-Owned Resource amounts consistent with section 20.3.6(1).
 BPA shall revise section 4 or 7.4 of Exhibit A to include such resources.

 At any time while BPA is conducting an NLSL service study, «Customer Name» may request BPA discontinue the NLSL service study and elect to serve the Planned NLSL or NLSL with Dedicated Resources or Consumer-Owned Resources for the term of this Agreement.
 If a Planned NLSL becomes an NLSL during the NLSL study period, BPA shall update Exhibit D to reflect the change.